 Lahore Punjab, Pakistan Travel Guide

 Spring (March–April) a brief, beautiful transition period, while Autumn (October) another short, pleasant transition once the... is over monsoon.
-Dense fog common during The month of december and January, sometimes reducing visibility and causing travel delays.
+Dense fog common during The month of december and January, sometimes reducing clarity and causing travel delays.
 Weather awareness for comfort and pleasure.

 Extreme Heat & Humidity